 Making ethical and responsible choices in selecting tools, information, and media to create and share artifacts; and

-Reviewing, revising, and iterating on work to create high-quality artifacts.
+Reviewing, revising, and iterating work to create high-quality artifacts.

 Connecting

 Developments in computing have far-reaching effects on society and have led to significant innovations.
 The developments have implications for individuals, society, commercial markets, and innovation.
 Students study their effects and draw connections between different computing concepts.
 Skills include: